How to Calm Down a Rottweiler [13 Ways]

-Try using this escalated approach for more difficult dogs in such circumstances and dangerous situations where you might be in danger yourself.
+Try using this escalated approach for more difficult dogs in dangerous situations where you might be in danger yourself.

-Assume that your dog has been conditioned by someone else to respond aggressively to certain commands or situations.
+Assume that someone else has conditioned your Dog to respond aggressively to specific commands or situations.
 When you hear him growl, it’s not a good sign.

-Eventually, as you and your dog become more comfortable, you can begin to use a more escalated approach.
+Eventually, as you and your Dog become more comfortable, you can use a more escalated approach.

 10. Search for Other Ways to Mediate the Situation Instead of Force

-Try to find other ways to handle the aggressive behavior because using force brings an undesirable outcome and can cause your dog to be more violent in the future.
+Try to find other ways to handle the aggressive behavior because using force brings an undesirable outcome and can cause your Dog to be more violent.

 Once again, don’t use harsh words.
-Instead, try talking in a calm voice, and don’t use commands that are likely to startle or excite your dog.
+Instead, try talking calmly, and don’t use commands that are likely to startle or excite your Dog.